It is common for people to ask how to begin the very first counseling session (informal or formal). For what it’s worth, here’s what I do.

-I then lead them in prayer, thanking God for being our ever present help in times of trouble, and asking Him to guide our time together, lead us into His truth, open our spiritual eyes and ears to see and hear from His Word, make our hearts teachable, help us to be slow to speak and quick to listen to each other, give us hope, and move our wills to be doers of the Word and not merely hearers who delude ourselves (Psalm 119:12, 18; James 1:19, 22).
+Then I lead a time of prayer, thanking God for being our ever present help in times of trouble, and asking Him to guide our time together, lead us into His truth, open our spiritual eyes and ears to see and hear from His Word, make our hearts teachable, help us to be slow to speak and quick to listen to each other, give us hope, and move our wills to be doers of the Word, not merely hearers who delude ourselves (Psalm 119:12, 18; James 1:19, 22).

 Listen much, speak little.